bobrock8/AstoDaily/README.md

-# AstoDaily
+# AstroDaily
-AstoDaily delivers fresh and intriguing updates on the weather forecast on Mars every day, coupled with fascinating images from the realm of astronomy.
+AstroDaily delivers fresh and intriguing updates on the weather forecast on Mars every day, coupled with fascinating images from the realm of astronomy.